LDAV-Symposium/2023/_pages/call-for-papers.md

 interested in innovative approaches that combine information visualization, visual analytics, and scientific visualization.

 LDAV welcomes papers on techniques and algorithms, systems, application and design studies, empirical studies, state of the practice, and position statements.
+More descriptions on these paper types can be found <a href="paper-types.html">here</a>.
 Representative topics include:
 * Distributed, parallel, and multi-threaded computation
 * Streaming methods
 * Innovative software solutions